-The measures adopted by various governments and agencies, as well as the likelihood that many individuals and businesses will voluntarily shut down or self-quarantine, are expected to have serious adverse impacts on domestic and foreign economics of uncertain severity and duration.
-The effectiveness of economic stabilization efforts which may be adopted by governments is uncertain.
-The likely overall economic impact of the COVID-19 pandemic will be highly negative to the general economy.
+The measures adopted by various governments and agencies, as well as the decision by many individuals and businesses to voluntarily shut down or self-quarantine, have and are expected to continue to have serious adverse impacts on domestic and foreign economics of uncertain severity and duration.
+The effectiveness of economic stabilization efforts adopted by governments is uncertain.
+The likely overall economic impact of the COVID-19 pandemic will be highly negative to the general economy and has been particularly negative on the commercial travel industry and commercial aerospace industries.

 In accordance with the Department of Defense guidance issued in March 2020 designating the Defense Industrial Base as a critical infrastructure workforce, the Company's facilities have continued to operate in support of essential products and services required to meet national security commitments to the U.S. government and the U.S. military, however, facility closures or work slowdowns or temporary stoppages could occur.
-Although the Company's facilities are open, we have been unable to operate at full capacity or achieve high levels of productivity due to the implementation of enhanced safety procedures and increased employee absenteeism.
+Although the Company's facilities are open, it has been unable to operate at full capacity or achieve high levels of productivity due to the implementation of enhanced safety procedures, increased employee absenteeism and intermittent closings of other businesses that supply goods or services to the Company.

 Financial impacts related to COVID-19, including actions and costs in response to the pandemic, were not material to the Company's first quarter 2020 financial position, results of operations or cash flows.
-Going forward, the Company currently expects the COVID-19 crisis to result in a reduction to 2020 revenue and operating margins in portions of its business driven primarily by supplier disruption, changes in employee productivity, and related program delays or challenges.
-The Company and its employees, suppliers, customers and its global community are facing tremendous challenges and the Company cannot predict how this dynamic situation will evolve or the impact it will have.
+Beginning in April 2020, the COVID-19 crisis resulted in a reduction to 2020 revenue and operating margins in portions of its business.
+This negative effect continued in May 2020 and to a lesser extent in June 2020.
+The decrease in revenue resulted from employee absenteeism, supplier disruption, changes in employee productivity, and related program delays or challenges.
+The Company and its employees, suppliers, customers and its global community are facing tremendous challenges and the Company cannot predict how this dynamic situation will evolve or the impact it will have on the Company's results of operations.

 The Company has implemented procedures to promote employee safety including more frequent and enhanced cleaning and adjusted schedules and work flows to support physical distancing.
-These actions will result in increased operating costs.
-In addition, a number of the Company's suppliers and customers have suspended or otherwise reduced their operations, and the Company is experiencing some supply chain shortages.
+These actions have resulted in increased operating costs.
+In addition, a number of the Company's suppliers and customers have intermittently suspended or otherwise reduced their operations, and the Company is experiencing some supply chain challenges.
 Suppliers are also experiencing liquidity pressures and disruptions to their operations as a result of COVID-19.
-The Company also has large numbers of employees working from home.
+During the three months ended June 30, 2020, we had large numbers of employees working remotely.
+Beginning in June, and continuing into July, that number has declined.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law.
 The CARES Act provides aid to small businesses through programs administered by the Small Business Administration ("SBA").
-The CARES Act includes, among other things, includes provisions relating to payroll tax credits and deferrals, net operating loss carryback periods, alternative minimum tax credits and technical corrections to tax depreciation methods for qualified improvement property.
+The CARES Act includes, among other things, provisions relating to payroll tax credits and deferrals, net operating loss carryback periods, alternative minimum tax credits and technical corrections to tax depreciation methods for qualified improvement property.
 The CARES Act also established a Paycheck Protection Program ("PPP"), whereby certain small businesses are eligible for a loan to fund payroll expenses, rent, and related costs.